Essentials for Entrants to Exhibitions with FIAP Patronage

 - Take care when submitting your image title not to include any extra spaces at the start or between words as extra spaces will sort your title into a different place in a computer’s database.

-- Do not use a numeric number at the start of your title as salon computer systems have problems with this.
+- Do not use a numeric number at the start of your title as salon computer systems can have problems with this.

 Images Converted between Colour and Monochrome